On this page

 permission is just a string; it can represent anything.
 In our implementation,

 this string represents a route name.
-That means the contributor
+That means the contributor role can

-access the routes admin.dashboard
+access the routes admin.dashboard and admin.posts but cannot access the

-(assigned to editor
+routes admin.publish (assigned to editor role) and admin.settings

-(assigned to administrator
+(assigned to administrator).

 Custom Authorization Logic